egnascimento/MobileHealthy/README.md

 #### 3. Access Webpage
 Access link http://localhost:3030 .
 You can change the port as you want by editing the file /bin/www .

+#### 4. Clone GitHub project into Android Studio
+After cloning the project, simulate/play to be able to simulate scenarios.

 ## *Execution:*